lexibank/backstromnorthernpakistan/README.md

 # CLDF dataset derived from Backstrom and Radloff's "Sociolinguistic Survey of Northern Pakistan" from 1992

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Backstrom, Peter C. and Radloff, Carla F. (1992): Sociolinguistic Survey of Northern Pakistan, Volume 2.
 Languages of Northern Areas.
 Islamabad: National Institute of Pakistan Studies.
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a CCBY-NC license